SIFMA NOW!

 TAKE ACTION TO SAVE LIVES!

-Email your legislators, the MHSUR Committee Chairs, and leadership to share your support of OPC legislation and urge them to move OPC bills through the legislative process as quickly as possible.
+Email your legislators, Committee Chairs, and leadership to share your support of OPC and urge them to pass a substance use bill that includes OPC this session!

 ACTION RESOURCESSample emails, talking points, and social media graphics and messaging can be found in our advocacy toolkit.